TRON-US/eCommerce-hello-world/README.md

   3. Navigate to [Shasta Test Network](https://www.trongrid.io/shasta/) to learn more about it and get the test TRX.
   4. Scroll to the bottom of the page and you should see the prompt to enter you Test wallet address.
   5. Click on the TronLink extension to view your accounts.
-  6. At the top middle of TronLink, you should see **Mainnet**.
-The **Mainnet** is the default selection.
+  6. Click on the settings gear icon at the top right of TronLink.
+The first options shold say _"Switch node"_. **Mainnet** is the default selection.
 This is the main TRON network where you can explore and execute real, financially significant transactions after this tutorial!
   7. If you click on it, you will be able to select **Shasta Testnet** located right below the Mainnet selection.
 This is the test network provided by TRON for us to become familiar with the blockchain infrastructure and test ideas without any financial risk.
+After selecting Shasta, exit back to the main screen of TronLink.
   8. You should also see your account, by name, in TronLink.
-Clicking here will allow you to switch between accounts.
+Clicking here will open a tab that will allow you to switch between accounts, create new accuonts or restore accounts.
   9. Select and copy the account address below the account name.
 It will look something like this `TYLDyP6wJUTZ7tzKEDa3Ricicz2kAVtMEc`.
   10. This public address allows your account to interact with the blockchain.
 This is how users can send TRX to your account.
   11. Back on the [Shasta Test Network](https://www.trongrid.io/shasta/) page, paste your account address in the `Test wallet address` and click "Submit".